By Sandy Brundage and Gennady Sheyner

-The Postal Service will shift about 50 Menlo Park carriers to Palo Alto in a restructuring on the Peninsula that includes selling a historic four-story building at 100 Hamilton Ave. in Palo Alto, according to Postal Service spokesman James Wigdel, who said the Bohannon Drive building in Menlo Park will also be sold.
+The Postal Service will shift about 50 Menlo Park carriers to Palo Alto in a restructuring on the Peninsula that includes selling a historic building at 380 Hamilton Ave. in Palo Alto, according to Postal Service spokesman James Wigdel, who said the Bohannon Drive building in Menlo Park will also be sold.

 The plan is to move operations, not close them, he said, noting that the relocation can take up to six months.
 "All the employees, all the P.O. boxes and services will remain the same," Mr. Wigdel added.
 He said the carriers will pick up the mail in Palo Alto and then deliver to Menlo Park as usual.

 According to the spokesman, the Postal Service plans to open a replacement office in Menlo Park that "will be substantially smaller.
 Right now, the Menlo Park Main Post Office is about 25,000 square feet and we will be looking for a space that is about 3,000 square feet."

 Menlo Park has two other post offices, at 655 Oak Grove Ave. and at 2120 Avy Ave.